-QPCC will support the use of Queen's Park Hall as a community hall for the local community.
-Proposals for any development or change of use at Queen's Park Hall will need to demonstrate how they will assist in maintaining the building as an asset of community value.
+QPGC will support the use of Queen's Park Hall as a community hall for the local community.

+Proposals for any development or change of use at Queen's Park Hall will need to demonstrate how they support the continued use of the building for the benefit of the local community.

-- Queen's Park Hall is a Grade II listed building that was built in 1882 with a covenant on it saying that it was always to be used as a Gommunity Hall by the people of Queen's Park.
+- 2.5 Queen's Park Hall is a Grade II listed building that was built in 1882 with a covenant on it saying that it was always to be used as a Community Hall by the people of Queen's Park.
 It was originally to include shops and a coffee tavern.
 The hall, which was opened in 1884, was initially intended to be used as a working man's literary institute.
 It was for hiring out for concerts and entertainment.
 The hall was 'a centre for the civic life of the estate'.
-It was also used for Scouts and for a youth club. - 2.6 The All Stars Boxing Glub have occupied the building since the late 1970s.
-In 1994 the Hall was purchased by a private individual who sought to evict the Boxing Glub.
-However following a court case the All Stars Boxing Glub was given a 15-year lease from 14th December 2012, including the basement but excluding the retail units.
+It was also used for Scouts and for a youth club. - 2.6 The All Stars Boxing Club have occupied the building since the late 1970s.
+In 1994 the Hall was purchased by a private individual who sought to evict the Boxing Club.
+However following a court case the All Stars Boxing Club was given a 15-year lease from 14th December 2012, including the basement but excluding the retail units.
 The retail units have been vacant since 1994.
 The lease started following repairs to the building in Spring 2019.
-It now has 12 years to run. - 2.7 Queen's Park Hall was approved as an Asset of Community Value on January 6th 2016.
+It now has 12 years to run. - 2.7 Queen's Park Hall was originally listed as an Asset of Community Value in January 2016 and the listing was subsequently renewed in February 2021.
 This is valid for a period of 5 years.
 During this period the designation is a material planning consideration that can be taken into account in taking planning decisions.